CodeRabbit logoCodeRabbit logo

 Further details on how CodeRabbit distributed more than $600,000 to various projects are available below.

 Part of our commitment to open source is sponsoring developers on GitHub, where we were able to support 18% of the maintainers for the packages CodeRabbit relies on directly.
 We're planning to boost that support even more in 2026.
+In the first quarter of 2026 we are giving away $100,000 to the tools we and members of our community rely on.

 We sponsored 74 devs and distributed around $267,000 using GitHub sponsors and open collective.